UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ## Create a new Node

-This chapter is an example on how to create a new `Node Type`.
+This chapter is an example of how to create a new `Node Type`.
 We will recreate the Qiskit node type from the repository `https://github.com/UST-QuAntiL/tosca-definitions-quantil` .

 ### 1. Start Winery